leonardpin-br/procedural_rigging/README.md

 This project is based on my [python-maya-boilerplate](https://github.com/leonardpin-br/python-maya-boilerplate).

+## It includes
+    1. The code is heavly documented (using Sphinx and Google style docstrings) and HTML generation is preconfigured.
+    2. The project is organized as instructed in the course, but using my boilerplate.
+    3. Unit tests and coverage are preconfigured (but not used).
+    4. The `package.json` file has many useful scripts for cleaning the project, documentation and unit tests.

 ## Inspirations and reference
 This code is heavily influenced by the course [Procedural Rigging with Python in Maya](https://www.pluralsight.com/courses/procedural-rigging-python-maya-2283)